AceAkki/AceAkki/README.md

 - **ecomCart** - A robust e-commerce platform built with React and TypeScript.
 Using TanStack Query for efficient server-state management, caching, and seamless data fetching.

 - **personalDashboard** - A custom React workspace.
-Implementing dynamic layouts and local storage persistence to create a highly performant, personalized productivity suite.
+Implementing dynamic layouts and local storage persistence with Zustand to create a highly performant, personalized productivity suite.

 ---